BiologicalRecordsCentre/sparta/README.md

 ###News
 ----------------

-We have been made aware that some users of windows 7 have had issues with the frescalo function.
-We are currently in the processes of addressing this.
-In the meantime it will function correctly on XP.
+We are in the process of re-writing much of sparta to add in things we learnt from our recent publication (Statistics for citizen science: extracting signals of change from noisy ecological data.
+2014.
+Nick J. B. Isaac, Arco J. van Strien, Tom A. August, Marnix P. de Zeeuw and David B. Roy).
+Once the re-write is complete the package will go on CRAN.

 ### Tutorials